winitzki/scall/tutorial/programming_dhall.md

 let ListInt = ∀(r : Type) → r → (Integer → r → r) → r
 ```

-It is now less apparent that we are dealing with a type of the form `∀(r : Type) → (F r → r) → r`.
+It is now less clear that we are dealing with a type of the form `∀(r : Type) → (F r → r) → r`.
-However, working with curried functions needs shorter code than working with union types and record types.
+However, working with curried functions often needs shorter code than working with union types and record types.

 The type `TreeText` (a binary tree with string-valued leaves) is defined in Dhall by: